rhanixon/Sodoku/README.md

 ![](https://i.imgur.com/23HTP0O.png)

-A fully fucntional sodoku app created using TypeScript, React, and Redux.
+A fully functional mobile friendly progressive web app to play sodoku created using TypeScript, React, and Redux.
 The motivation for this project was to learn more about backtracking algorithms and NP-Completeness.

 ![](https://i.imgur.com/hPd7Huq.png)